omahs/imx-docs/docs/main/learn/designing-an-nft-drop/understanding-launch-mechanics.md

 ### Closed

 A closed sale employs tactics that reward the community for their participation through whitelisting, pre-sales or some other approach.
 This is a lever to reward the community and can tie whitelisting to user acquisition and pro-community activity.
 This, in turn, creates emotional ties to the project and can drive FOMO.
-The downside is that it's vulnerable to sentime (if a community perceives the mechanism of deciding access to be unfair) and limits the total number of possible buyers.
+The downside is that it's vulnerable to sentiment (if a community perceives the mechanism of deciding access to be unfair) and limits the total number of possible buyers.

 ### Transparency

 Transparency refers to the amount of information a project gives to potential buyers in the lead-up to a launch.
-In general, and especially in bearish market conditions, we suggest an open approach, which provides users with relevant information on utility and sales mechanics (including any randomness).
+In general, and especially in bearish market conditions, it may be worth considering an open approach, which provides users with relevant information on utility and sales mechanics (including any randomness).
 This builds trust with your community and avoids buyers dumping their NFTs after a disappointing purchase.
 The inverse approach is to obfuscate launch information to drive buyer speculation.
 The benefit of this approach is to drive sales activity based on speculation.
 This is a risky approach and should be implemented with caution - if the community is not sufficiently excited when the mystery is revealed you risk a post-sale dump.

 # In the next article…